starivera/GalSpecFitX/README.md

    ```

 ## DATA PREPARATION
-This software prepares a raw galaxy spectrum for spectral fitting by performing dereddening, deredshifting, binning, log-rebinning (required to run pPXF) and median normalization routines.
-This ensures the best compatibility with the fitting algorithm.
+This software prepares a raw galaxy spectrum for spectral fitting by performing optional dereddening, deredshifting, and binning, as well as log-rebinning and median normalization—both required for use with GalSpecFitX—to ensure optimal compatibility with the fitting routine.
 GalSpecFitX requires a FITS file containing an Astropy table with ‘wavelength,’ ‘flux,’ and ‘error,’ columns.
 The galaxy spectrum must be evenly sampled; otherwise, the continuum fit may misalign with the observed spectrum.

-Please see the example below for instructions on how to use Python to merge multiple spectra and the spectres package to achieve even sampling.
+Please see the example below for instructions on how to use Python to merge multiple spectra and the `spectres` package to achieve even sampling.
 The final data are stored in an Astropy table within a single HDU extension of a FITS file.

 ```
 from astropy.table import Table